MRI Fusion Biopsy

 Overcoming Shortcomings of a Traditional Biopsy

 With a traditional biopsy, ultrasound is usually used to help with the accuracy of needle placement.
-However, the resulting images are sometimes not clear enough to distinguish cancerous tissue from normal tissue, which can make it difficult to zero in on the right tissue to collect for the biopsy.
-These so-called “random biopsies” sometimes miss harmful tumors or identify ones that are treated unnecessarily.
-An MRI scan alone can’t be used to diagnose cancer, but the images produced make it easier to identify suspicious areas with better accuracy.
+However, the resulting images are sometimes not clear enough to distinguish cancerous tissue from normal tissue.
+This can make it difficult to zero in on the right tissue to collect for the biopsy.
+These so-called “random biopsies” sometimes miss harmful tumors.

 Performing an MRI Fusion Biopsy